-Light, stiff, and comfortable; these S-Works shoes are a common sight in the pro peloton, and you’ve only got to ride them to the end of your road to realise why.
+Light, stiff and comfortable, these S-Works shoes are a common sight in the pro peloton and you’ve only got to ride them to the end of your road to realise why

-The FACT Powerline carbon sole is a completely new addition from the old model and is uncompromisingly stiff, while the thin footbed makes sure that nothing is lost in this area.
+The FACT Powerline carbon sole is a completely new addition and is uncompromisingly stiff, while the thin footbed makes sure that nothing is lost in this area.

-The slightly shiny area on the inside of the shoes is also made from a thermo-bonded fabric which is apparently impossible to stretch, and must also have contributed to keeping by feet firmly in place even when pulling up on the pedals in a ridiculous style in an attempt find a weakness in these shoes.
+The slightly shiny area on the inside of the shoes is also made from a thermo-bonded fabric which is apparently impossible to stretch and which must also have contributed to keeping feet firmly in place even when pulling up on the pedals in a ridiculous way in an attempt find a weakness in these shoes.

-Like on the old models, Specialized has used a combination of two dials with a velcro strap across the toes for extra security.
+Like on the old models, Specialized has used a combination of two dials with a Velcro strap across the toes for extra security.
 And these are the latest Boa dials, meaning that you can both tighten and loosen in increments, allowing you to get the perfect fit whether you’re out all day in hot conditions, or preparing to unleash a race-winning sprint.

 If there is one flaw it is only a minor one, namely that the secure fit means that you have to loosen those Boa dials off all the way before extracting your foot, which is something you could do without at the end of a hard race.